 - Line an 8 x 8 inch loaf pan or cake tin with parchment paper and set aside.

-- In a mixing bowl, add your ground oats and vanilla protein powder and set aside.
+- In a mixing bowl, add your oat flour and vanilla protein powder and set aside.

-- In a microwave safe bowl or stovetop, combine your peanut butter with brown rice syrup and melt together.
+- In a microwave-safe bowl or stovetop, combine your peanut butter with brown rice syrup and melt together.
 Whisk to ensure it is combined.
 Pour into the dry mixture and mix until fully incorporated.
-If batter happens to still be crumbly, add water/milk until a thick batter remains.
+If the batter happens to still be crumbly, add water/milk until a thick batter remains.

-- Pour batter into lined baking dish and press firmly into place.
+- Pour the batter to a lined baking dish and press firmly into place.
 Refrigerate for at least 20 minutes to firm up.
-Once slightly firm, top with optional chocolate frosting and refrigerate for a further 40 minutes.
-Remove and cut into bars.

 iS THERE SOMETHING I CAN REPLACE INSTEAD OF